A novel Mortar Method Integration using Radial Basis Functions: Numerical results

-The same observations hold also in 3D for the square interface $[-1,+1] \times [-1,+1] \subset \mathbb R^2$ (see figure \ref{Res_interp_mesh} right).
-Note that for quadrilateral elements $M = n_M^2$.
-The convergence profiles of figure \ref{fig_interp2D} are obtained from the interpolation of $f(x,y) = \sin(4x)\cos(4y)$ on the master surface, using bilinear and biquadratic quadrilateral elements.
-For the latter, using only $n_M=4$ results in a slight deviation from the optimal convergence for fine meshes.
-However, with $n_M = 6$ results improve significantly.
+The same observations hold also in the 2D square interface $[-1,+1] \times [-1,+1] \subset \mathbb R^2$ of Figure \ref{Res_interp_mesh} (rightmost frame).
+The same assumption $h_2/h_1=2/3$ as for the 1D case is used.
+In this case, the integration is carried out with 4 and 9 Gauss points in the bilinear and biquadratic element, respectively.
+The convergence profiles of Figure \ref{fig_interp2D} are obtained considering the interpolation of $f(x,y) = \sin(4x)\cos(4y)$ from the master surface by using bilinear and biquadratic quadrilateral elements.
+Here, only GA has been considered as RBF class, while the number of interpolation points has been modified from $n_M=4$ to $n_M=6$.
+Recall that for quadrilateral elements $M = n_M^2$.
+For a bilinear element discretization, both choices reproduce the outcome obtained with the EB scheme, while only for a biquadratic element discretization with $n_M=4$ we can notice a slight deviation from the EB convergence for fine meshes.

-The 2D interface is now distorted to obtain the geometrically non conforming interfaces of figure \ref{fig:non_conf_meshes}.
-The function $f(x,y)=\sin(x)+\cos(y)$ (figure \ref{fig:non_conf_anal}) is computed on the master side and is reproduced on the slave side solving \eqref{discrete_mortar_constr_alg} with EB and RB (GA with $n_M=4$).
-Figure \ref{fig:NonConf_results} shows the absolute error of the reproduced function on the slave side, set as the coarser grid (figure \ref{fig:NonConf_results}a) and as the finer grid (figure \ref{fig:NonConf_results}b).
-Unsurprisingly, larger errors occurs where master and slave surfaces exhibits larger gaps.
-Despite the challenging geometrical setting, the $L^2$ error norm is very close to the one obtained with EB scheme, and the point error contours are basically indistinguishable.
-For this reason, only error plots obtained with RB scheme will be shown in the following.
-Note that when the master side is the coarser one, the RB scheme achieves even better accuracy.
-This can be explained by the fact that gaps become less effective on the interpolation results, since they are smaller compared to the area of each master element.
+The 2D interface is now distorted to obtain the geometrically non-conforming interfaces shown in Figure \ref{fig:non_conf_meshes}.
+The function $f(x,y)=\sin(x)+\cos(y)$ (Figure \ref{fig:non_conf_anal}) is defined on the master side and then transferred on the slave side by using equation \eqref{discrete_mortar_constr_alg}.
+Here, we compare the outcomes of the standard EB scheme with those obtained from the RB scheme with GA and $n_M = 4$ for the computation of the mortar operator $E$.
+Figure \ref{fig:NonConf_results} shows the absolute error of the function $f(x,y)$ as reproduced on the slave side, set as either the coarse (Figure \ref{fig:NonConf_results}a) or the fine grid (Figure \ref{fig:NonConf_results}b).
+Unsurprisingly, larger errors occur where master and slave surfaces exhibits larger gaps.
+However, despite the challenging geometrical setting, the $L^2$ error norm is very close to the one obtained with EB scheme, so that the point error contours of Figure \ref{fig:NonConf_results} are almost indistinguishable.
+Notice that a better accuracy is achieved when the master side has the coarsest discretization.
+This result can be explained by the fact that gaps become less effective on the interpolation results, since they are smaller compared to the area of each master element.